 How it works?LLLT works predominately on a protein in mitochondria (cytochrome c oxidase) to increase ATP and reduce oxidative stress.
 A cascade of mitochondrial and intracellular downstream effects lead to improved tissue repair and reduced inflammation.
 Pubmed refs

 How much is enough, how much is too much?There is a dose response: not enough power density and there is no effect, too much and there can be inhibitory effects which can slow down healing and lose the anti-inflammatory effects.
 Pubmed refs

-The analgesic mechanismThis depends on an LLLT overdose; Higher power density LLLT >300mW/cm² reduces ATP production in C fibers and A delta fibers resulting in an immediate neural blockade lasting up to approx 24 hr.
+The analgesic mechanismThis depends on an LLLT overdose; Higher power density LLLT >300mW/cm² reduces ATP production in C fibres and A delta fibres resulting in an immediate neural blockade lasting up to approx 24 hr.
 Pubmed refs

-In the last 4 years six systematic reviews have found in favour of LLLT
+In the last 10 years sixteen systematic reviews have found in favour of LLLT / Photobiomodulation Therapy

-- The International Association for the Study of Pain (Global Task force on musculoskeletal pain) found "strong evidence" for Low Level Laser Therapy on myofascial pain syndrome.
-(2010) Click here
+- 2010 - The International Association for the Study of Pain (Global Task Force on musculoskeletal pain) recommend laser for myofascial pain syndrome.
+Click here

-- American Physical Therapy Association guidelines recommend LLLT for Achilles tendonitis.
-(2010) Click here
+- 2010 - American Physical Therapy Association guidelines recommend LLLT/PBM for Achilles tendonitis.
+Click here

-- Lancet systematic review: "LLLT reduces pain immediately after treatment in acute neck pain and up to 22 weeks after completion of treatment in patients with chronic neck pain".
-(2009) Click here
+- 2009 - The Lancet "LLLT/PBM reduces pain immediately after treatment in acute neck pain and for up to 22 weeks in patients with chronic neck pain".
+Click here

-- World Health Organisation (Bone and Joint Task Force) for neck pain Low Level Laser Therapy "more effective than no treatment, sham, or alternative interventions" (2008) Click here
+- 2008 - World Health Organisation (Bone and Joint Task Force) recommended LLLT/PBM for neck pain.
+Click Here